abaland/Home_Code/README.md

 Creates the whole android-GUI to send instruction to a RabbitMQ server.

-Only contain the TV remote controls in the current phase.
+Only contain the aircon remote control in the current phase.
 No work has been made on whether the connexion drops or anything so the app might crash easily.

 Future plans :
-  * Add support for remotes other than the TV : not started.
+  * Add support for remotes other than the aircon : not started.
   * Improve code stability : not started.
   * Remove hard-coded parameters for RabbitMQ connection and replace it by a log-in screen : not started.
+  * Add preferences for interface (to remember latest config sent for aircon)
+  * Add theme for interface

 ### bash